jarny/iscandar/Readme.md

 Iscandar
 ======
-**Iscandar** is a set of python scripts and html/javascript files used to create interactive report for single cell rna-seq analysis.
+**Iscandar** (Interactive Single Cell Data Analysis Report) is a set of python scripts and html/javascript files used to create interactive report for single cell rna-seq analysis.
 The report is a fully self-contained folder where the html file accesses all required javascript files within the same location.

 ## How to use it